-- Under normal flow conditions (when no environmental watering is occurring) the regulators will be open. - When a flow peak is anticipated, the regulators will remain open.
+- Under normal flow conditions (when no environmental watering is occurring) the upstream and downstream regulators on Parnee Malloo Creek will be open. - When a flow peak is anticipated, the regulators will remain open to promote flowing habitat in Parnee Malloo Creek.
 As river levels fall, the regulators will be closed to store flood water.
 The level at which water is stored will depend on the ecological objectives of the event.
-When the hydrological targets of the watering events are met, water will be released through the regulators. - If peak in river flow are too infrequent to meet managed inundation targets, parts or all of the system may be flooded by temporary pumps installed on the river bank (Ecological Associates, 2015).
+When the hydrological targets of the watering events are met, water will be released at the downstream regulator. - If peak in river flow are too infrequent to meet managed inundation targets, parts or all of the system may be flooded by temporary pumps installed on the river bank (Ecological Associates, 2015)

-7.1 Watering Regimes
+8.1 Watering Regimes

 The wetland watering regime has been derived from the ecological and hydrological objectives.
 To allow for adaptive and integrated management, the watering regime is framed using the seasonally adaptive approach.
-This means that a watering regime is identified for the optimal conditions, as well as the maximum and minimum tolerable watering scenarios.
-The minimum watering regime is likely to be provided in drought or dry years, the optimum watering regime in average conditions and the maximum watering regime in wet or flood years (MCMA, 2015).
+This means that a watering regime is identified for optimal conditions, as well as the maximum and minimum tolerable watering scenarios.
+The minimum watering regime is likely to be provided in drought or dry years, the optimum watering regime in average conditions and the maximum watering regime in wet or flood years.